Some DIY electrical advice for the weekend……

 2: Locking Off

 For us this comes under Number 1 above although it’s worth mentioning as a separate point here.

-The next thing you need to be sure of is that whilst you are busy working on your shiny new light fitting, the kids don’t come running along to see why the WIFI is off and turn that big switch back to ON whilst you are holding the other end.
+The next piece of DIY electrical advice you need to be sure of is that whilst you are busy working on your shiny new light fitting, the kids don’t come running along to see why the WIFI is off and turn that big switch back to ON whilst you are holding the other end.
 If you are lucky you will get a perm, not so lucky and you could be seriously injured (or worse).

 We use dedicated locking off equipment which prevents the switch being turned back on.
 The cost of these sort of kits is something around £40-£50 for a basic set and £75+ for kits with differing locks.
 Again, difficult to justify as a DIY cost for one or two jobs.

 I can’t hand on heart recommend anything here, doing so would be against my ethics as a professional electrician.
 If you cannot lock the circuit off you cannot be sure it will not be re-energised.

 Perhaps the safest thing a DIYer could do is ensure that you are in the house alone and lock the doors to the property.
 Really, if anyone is in the house with you, you can’t guarantee that there is no chance they will turn the power on.
 Even if they say they won’t, once again, this is that Russian Roulette situation.
 So I guess you’ll have to kick them out into the garden and lock the door?

 Right.
 Main switch off?
 Family ejected from property?
 Door securely bolted?
 Check some further DIY electrical advice that might help below:

 3: What Really Matters….

 OK so it’s the weekend and if you’ve been following this DIY electrical advice correctly, then your family have probably been locked outside for some time whilst you follow this and really, lets be honest, don’t understand it.